wormhole-foundation/docs.wormhole.com/docs/overview/introduction.md

 Consider the following examples of potential applications that are now possible with Wormhole:

-1. xChain exchange: Using [Wormhole Connect](../guide/tutorials/quick-start/wh-connect.md), a developer can build an exchange that allows deposits from any Wormhole connected chain, massively increasing the liquidity their users can access.
+1. **Cross Chain Exchange**: Using [Wormhole Connect](../guide/tutorials/quick-start/wh-connect.md), a developer can build an exchange that allows deposits from any Wormhole connected chain, massively increasing the liquidity their users can access.
-2. xChain governance: If a group of NFT collections on different networks wanted their holders to vote on a combined proposal, they could pick a "voting" chain, and use Wormhole to communicate votes cast on their disparate chains to the voting chain.
+2. **Cross Chain Governance**: If a group of NFT collections on different networks wanted their holders to vote on a combined proposal, they could pick a "voting" chain, and use Wormhole to communicate votes cast on their disparate chains to the voting chain.
-3. xChain game: A game could be built and played on a performant network like Solana, and it's rewards issued as NFTs on a different network, for example Ethereum.
+3. **Cross Chain Game**: A game could be built and played on a performant network like Solana, and it's rewards issued as NFTs on a different network, for example Ethereum.

 # Get Started